ulflulfl/hints/git-server/gitea-runner.md

 The following is the simplest way I could find to add the execution of actions/workflows to my [Gitea home server](./gitea.md).
 It uses docker compose to setup a Gitea act_runner container.

-Looking at the Gitea documentation, setting up a runner for Gitea actions seems pretty complex.
+> :bulb: **Tip:** Looking at the Gitea documentation, setting up a runner for Gitea actions seems pretty complex and confusing.
+It's really not that complicated if you know docker compose a bit ...

-> :bulb: **Tip:** It's really not that complicated if you know docker compose a bit ...
+*The text was written in 2025 and will probably get outdated over time.*

 ![Gitea Action](gitea-action.png)

 *Gitea Actions run on my home server* :thumbsup:

 ## Table of Contents